SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 db.collection_name.remove( { attr_name : value, attr2_name : value… etc. } )
 `````

 Now we have our database and collection let's hook it up to our server script.
-We'll use MongoJS which provides a nice, simple API to let us easily interact with our database.
+We'll use MongoJS which provides a simple API to let us easily interact with our database.
 In your Node script, add the following to the list of variables:

 `````javascript
 ObjectId = require( 'mongodb' ).ObjectID,	//	create ObjectId object to access the id within mongo collections